How to appraise the resale value of a vintage mannequin

 Wolf and Vine

 Most, but not all, brand name mannequins will have the company name imprinted on the head, bottom of the foot or on the metal attachment fittings.
-Knock-offs of brand name mannequins will not have a company name.

 If you can't identify the brand, we suggest you post photos of your mannequin on the Facebook Group VINTAGE MANNEQUINS and ask the members for assistance.